Fish Eaters: The Whys and Hows of Traditional Catholicism

 Meanwhile, back in Ireland, her father was losing his mind.
 He sent spies out to find her, and they did, tracking her down by following the trail of Irish coins she spent along her route.
 Her father himself went to bring her back to Ireland, but she refused.
 He then ordered his men to kill Fr.
 Gerebernus.
 They obeyed his command, but Dymphna still refused to return.
 So her father, in a fit of rage, killed her -- murdering his own daughter by decapitating her with his sword.

-The people of Geel Dymphna and Fr.
+The people of Geel interred the bodies of Dymphna and Fr.
 Gerebernus in a cave -- and miracles began to happen, most especially the otherwise inexplicable cures of people suffering from mental illness, epilepsy, and demonic oppression or possession.
 After so many wonderful graces, the villagers wanted to give them a more fitting interment, so dug them up -- and when they did, they found their bodies entombed in two coffins made of lovely white stone.
 They moved the relics to the chuch, but soon built a larger church especially in St. Dymphna's honor.
 Sadly, that church burned in 1489, but a new church -- Sint-Dimpna-Kerk --

 was built, and her relics can be found there still today.